 - Labyrinth of tourist shops between the beach and mosque

-- Supermarkets for all of your self-catering requirements
+- Multiple supermarkets for all of your self-catering shopping essentials

 Boat Trips and Ferry Rides to Greece